Profile identity resolution and merging

 - Links the member to the profile.

-- Triggers the profile merging process based on the configured identity resolution rules.
+- Triggers the merging process for the current profile.